Teenage Head (band): History

 DesRoches moved on to form his own group, The Shakers.
 He rejoined Teenage Head as vocalist in the mid-1980s (for the album Electric Guitars), and yet again in 2016.
-Steve Park soon left and later join another Hamilton band, Simply Saucer.
+Steve Park soon left and later joined another Hamilton band, Simply Saucer.

 Their first gig was on October 17, 1975, in the Westdale Secondary School cafeteria.
 The band's first professional gigs happened in February 1976 with a few shows at the Town Casino at Main and Walnut streets in Hamilton.

 By May 1978, they released their first single "Picture My Face" on Epic Records, and their self-titled debut, Teenage Head, followed a year later, which went gold.
 The band's performance at The Last Pogo concert on December 1, 1978, at The Horseshoe Tavern in Toronto, ended in a riot and was shut down by the police.
 The concert was made into a short film by Colin Brunton, The Last Pogo.
 In 2006, Brunton began a feature-length documentary film about the concert, including additional interviews and footage of Teenage Head.
 It was released on DVD in 2008 as a tribute to the late Frankie Venom.

-1980's gold-selling Frantic City was the band's breakthrough album, making them stars across Canada with the hit singles "Let's Shake" and "Somethin' On My Mind".
+Gold-selling Frantic City was released in 1980.
+It was the band's breakthrough album, making them stars across Canada with the hit singles "Let's Shake" and "Somethin' On My Mind".
 They toured to support that album, including opening the major Heatwave festival in August.
 In June 1980 their performance at Toronto's Ontario Place sparked a riot.
 The incident made headlines across the country, and led Ontario Place to ban rock concerts for several years.

 In September 1980, riding high on the success of Frantic City and the band's unintended notoriety, Attic Records, their Canadian label, set up a series of showcase gigs in New York City, hoping to attract a U.S. record deal.
 Only a few days before their scheduled departure, Lewis was seriously injured in a car accident and the showcase was cancelled.
 Lewis was temporarily replaced by David Bendeth, although he was able to return in time to play on the 1982 album Some Kinda Fun, which was another success reaching gold status.

 Their 1983 record Tornado was marked by controversy, with the band's new American label MCA Records demanding that they change their name to 'Teenage Heads' to placate the more conservative American audience.
 The title track was the band's last big hit in Canada.
 During this time the band appeared, as themselves, in the film Class of 1984 (starring fellow Canadian Michael J. Fox) and performed "Ain't Got No Sense".